Lisp-Stat/documentation/content/en/docs/Tutorials/basics.md

 during a system reboot.

 #### Saving Variables

+TODO: Rewrite this section to use Common Lisp / Lisp-Stat functions.

 Variables you define in LISP-STAT only exist for the duration of the current session.
 If you quit from LISP-STAT your data will be lost.
 To preserve your data you can use the `savevar` function.
 This